kdrioja/ParseChat/README.md

 The following **additional** user stories are implemented:

 - [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [ ] Implement a log out function on the chat screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):